 More than anything else, the writing process was a catharsis: it was a way of working through all the complicated grief and growth that came after my mum passed away.
 It’s an intensely personal story, so publishing it has been an exercise in vulnerability, but I hope that other people who have been through a similar experience may find in it some reflection of themselves.
 I also believe in the value of telling stories in which we have been vulnerable, made mistakes, and grown, because it shows how important it is in life to take risks and to fail.
 I made the decision to self-publish earlier this year (and I apologize to Mr G and Mrs C for any grammatical crimes I may have missed in the editing process), because I felt like this was a good time to offer readers some vicarious adventures – and perhaps a little escapism – after everything that has happened in the world recently.

-I’m still traveling and writing – I now work as an international teacher, and I just moved from Saudi Arabia to South Korea (which was not a relaxing thing to do during a global pandemic).
+I now work as an international teacher, and in 2020 moved from Saudi Arabia to South Korea (which was not a relaxing thing to do during a global pandemic).
 I don’t know what international travel is going to look like in the coming years, but I’m sure there will be stories to tell no matter what.

 I’d like to thank everyone in the SCAS community for their support to my family over the years, and in particular to those of you who came to my rescue with endless proofreading requests while I was working on this story – you know who you are!”